1997 Houston Astros season: Summary

 The Astros hired former player-turned-broadcaster Larry Dierker as manager, the 13th in Astros' franchise history, to succeed Terry Collins, who had led the club to three consecutive second-place results in the NL Central division.
 Dierker pitched 13 seasons for Houston, from 1964–1976, gaining two All-Star selections.
 He pitched his final season as an active player with the St. Louis Cardinals in 1977.
 Dierker returned to Houston in 1979 as a broadcaster, serving in that capacity for the club through the 1996 campaign.

+Two of Dieker's teammates during his playing career realized significant milestones in 1997.
+Former second baseman Nellie Fox, who played for Houston during their days as the Colt .45s (1964 to 1965), was elected into the Baseball Hall of Fame, while former outfielder José Cruz (1975 to 1987), joined the on-field staff as Houston's first base coach for his first major league coaching role.